EleniSolaki/school-app-spring/README.md

 # school-app-spring

-A simple springboot application of users and teachers.
-It is connected to a mysql database and is implementing validation and authentification.
+A Spring Boot application of users and teachers.
+It is connected to a MySQL database and is implementing a login page.